Fall 2000 Task Force Meeting

 Highlighted Breakout Sessions

-I cannot cover all of the many breakout sessions here.
-However, I want to note particularly some sessions that have strong connections to the Coalition’s 1999-2000 Program Plan, which will be distributed at the meeting (and subsequently available at https://www.cni.org/), and also a few other sessions of special interest.
-The breakout sessions at this meeting are varied and exciting, I think, and once again I expect you will have to make some difficult choices about which ones to attend.
-We will make every effort to obtain materials from speakers that will be accessible via our web site after the meeting for those sessions that you weren’t able to attend.
+I cannot cover all of the nearly 40 breakout sessions that we will offer here.
+However, I want to note particularly some sessions that have strong connections to the Coalition’s 2000-2001 Program Plan, and also a number of other sessions of special interest.
+The breakout sessions at this meeting are particularly exciting, I think, and I’m afraid you will again have to make some difficult choices about which ones to attend.

-You can find a full list of the breakout sessions that are scheduled on the CNI web site <https://www.cni.org/>.
+You will soon be able to find a full list of the breakout sessions that are scheduled on the CNI web site <https://www.cni.org/>.
 This list will be updated as last-minute changes invariably occur.

-I look forward to seeing you in Phoenix this December as we conclude CNI’s first decade.
-Please contact me (email@example.com), or Joan Lippincott, CNI’s Associate Director (firstname.lastname@example.org) if we can provide you with any additional information on the meeting.
+I look forward to seeing you in San Antonio this December for what promises to be another extremely worthwhile meeting.
+Please contact me (firstname.lastname@example.org), or Joan Lippincott, CNI’s Associate Director (email@example.com) if we can provide you with any additional information on the meeting.